cljung/b2c-vc-verifier/README.md

 # Registering a Test Application in your B2C tenant

 You should have created a test application during the "Custom Policy Getting Started" section above.
-If you didn't, follow the documentation[here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications?tabs=app-reg-ga).
+If you didn't, follow the documentation [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications?tabs=app-reg-ga).
 Make sure you set the Redirect URI type to `Web` and the redirectUri to `https://jwt.ms` as it makes testing B2C policies easy.

 # Testing your Verifiable Credentials